Editorial Review

 International Regulations

-Australia: The TGA (Therapeutic Goods Administration) classifies most therapeutic peptides as prescription-only medications (Schedule 4 under the Poisons Standard).
+Australia: The TGA classifies most therapeutic peptides as prescription-only (Schedule 4).
 This means peptides like BPC-157 and TB-500 require a prescription for legal possession and use.
-Collagen peptides remain available as dietary supplements (not scheduled).
-Personal importation of prescription peptides requires a valid prescription — the TGA's Personal Importation Scheme allows a 3-month supply with appropriate documentation.
-Australia has some of the strictest peptide regulations globally.
+Collagen peptides remain available as dietary supplements.
+Personal importation requires a valid prescription.

 For updates on the legal classification of specific compounds, see our SARMs vs. peptides comparison, which includes a detailed legal status comparison.